 or (216) 577-4408

 Wayne holds a B.S. in Business Administration with a specialty in Finance from the Ohio State University and was named One of Northeast Ohio’s Leading Young Executives.
 He serves on the non-profit board for Lakewood Catholic Academy, a premier K-8 school with an innovative curriculum, opportunity for unique community service, and commitment to family values.

 Contact Wayne at email@example.com

 or (216) 577-5647

-Liz Todia, Senior Associate, is a graduate of the University of Dayton where she received a B.S. in Entrepreneurship and Finance with honors.
+Liz Todia, Principal, is a graduate of the University of Dayton where she received a B.S. in Entrepreneurship and Finance with honors.
 Prior to joining MCP, she spent two years managing the Flyer Angels Fund, a $1 million seed investment fund investing in early stage, Ohio-based technology companies.
-She also worked as a member of the Davis Center for Portfolio Management, a student-directed organization that manages over $20 million of the University of Dayton endowment invested in equity markets.
-In addition to her investing experience, she was a member of the improv comedy group On The Fly.
-Liz is currently a member of the Crotty Center Advisory Council at the University of Dayton, the West Side Catholic Center Associate Board and the JumpStart Leaders Council.
+Liz's responsibilities at MCP include deal flow sourcing, due diligence, portfolio company support and investor relations.
+She currently serves as Executive Co-Chair of VentureNext, a professional peer group of rising venture capitalists that represents over 100 funds and over $8B AUM.
+Additionally, she is on the selection committee for the Medtech Launch Fund, a member of the Crotty Center Advisory Council at the University of Dayton, the West Side Catholic Center Associate Board and the JumpStart Leaders Council.